muratk3n/thirdwave/en/README.md

 ---

-Wanna deficit spend?
-Get your ass in office and enact it.

----

-Ergo, neither party should be invited to be lukewarm versions of themselves.
-Oscillation between two ideologically distinct parties will lead to a certain optimal result.

----

 Pro debt / anti debt...
 The right answer depends on the (ideologically distinct) party.
 Oscillation btw the two will lead to an optimal final IMO, in the long run..but neither is an illegitimate position.
 See